AleZob/CBLAutonomousSystemTwinnings/docs/Technical-Reflection.md

 turning radius on both wheels.
 In addition we could did not have time to dig through the documentation to find where to make it "more confident" in its path finding.
 So all above problems seemed to dramatically increase when we sized up the Unity scene appropriately.
 Including changing the robots footprint in the folder.
-Explained in [[./Connecting Unity to Turtlebot.md]] in "Changing size of the robot".
+Explained [Here](/docs/Connecting%20Unity%20to%20Turtlebot.md#changing-the-size-of-the-robot-in-rviz).

 ## Login details for lab laptops